FAQs

 The voucher amount may be redeemed for up to the total approved amount, with a maximum of $2,000.
 Incentives cannot be more than the total cost of the e-bike, any other eligible equipment, and any sales taxes associated with the purchase.

-Incentive funds can be applied as a discount at the time of purchase towards the cost of an e-bike that meets program criteria, and e-bike related accessories including– helmets, bike locks, racks, fenders, reflective clothing, and any sales taxes associated with these purchases.
+Incentive funds can be applied as a discount at the time of purchase towards the cost of an e-bike that meets program criteria, and e-bike related accessories including– helmet, bike lock, racks and baskets, fenders, mirrors, reflective clothing, lights (if not equipped), assembly and delivery fees, and any sales taxes associated with these purchases.

 Incentive voucher funds can be stacked with other programs that applicants may qualify for.
 However, these funds cannot be stacked with any other CARB led incentive programs, such as Clean Cars 4 All (CC4A).
 The total amount of stacked benefits cannot exceed the total purchase price of e-bike and other eligible items.